mpflynnx/c-programming/docs/strings.md

 s1: 102030405060
 ```

-Problems with this program will occur if the length of the string entered by the user is greater than the length of the array.
+Note: Problems with this program will occur if the length of the string entered by the user is greater than the length of the array.

 For example: